Hello September! or “Wake me up when September ends”

-With all the current investment both from Thailand and overseas It’s being reported that 80% of foreign property sales within The Kingdom are Chinese which in itself is a mind-blowing statistic with 75% of these buyers being aged between 30 and 49 years old.
+With all the current investment both from Thailand and overseas It’s being reported that 80% of foreign property sales within The Kingdom are Chinese which, in itself, is a mind-blowing statistic with 75% of these buyers being aged between 30 and 49.

 Juwai.com states these five things as major factors drawing Chinese buyers to Thailand:

 Thailand is just a short six hours away from China, and that makes it a pretty perfect location for Chinese buyers to move to, as it is far enough for them to savour a more liberated and desirable lifestyle, yet close enough for frequent trips back to visit friends and family.